Built with ❤️ in NYC & TLV

 Stacks also support symbol overrides for text, and hiding layers to realign.

 Yup, you can see it working inside Sketch.
 Cool

 Breakpoints allows you to create an artboard for each screen width — for example Mobile, Tablet and Desktop.
-When generating code, Launchpad makes a single HTML file and a corresponding single CSS file from these artboards.
+When generating code, Anima makes a single HTML file and a corresponding single CSS file from these artboards.

 Breakpoints are efficient since it uses native CSS media queries.
 It allows the browser to skip rendering everything that isn’t relevant for the current screen size.